BarryCui/zabbix-templates/Template-H3C-AC-Discovery/README.md

 1. Create a topology map.
 2. Import your own location map picture as background.
 3. Add an element as each of your AP:
    - type: host
    - tag:{<the IP address of AC>:hh3cDot11ApStationCurAssocSum[<the name of ap, you can get it from the names of items>].last(0)}
    - host: <choose your AC>

 # Note
 To be clear, here's an example of the content of my tag:

 AP39  //Here AP39 is one of my AP names.

-Current stations: {10.0.200.253:hh3cDot11ApStationCurAssocSum[ap39].last(0)} //And the second line shows dynamic statistics of the current stations of ap39, in which 10.0.200.253 is the IP address of my AC,last(0) means to get the latest data.
-You can just replace the IP of AC and the name 'ap39' in [] with your own values.
+Current stations: {10.0.200.253:hh3cDot11ApStationCurAssocSum[ap39].last(0)} //And the second line shows dynamic statistics of the current stations of ap39, in which                                                                                          //10.0.200.253 is the IP address of my AC,last(0) means to get the latest data.
+You can just replace                                                                              //the IP of AC and the name 'ap39' in [] with your own values.

 # Changelog